Development and Testing of a Modular Large-Area Cosmic Ray Telescope Using Scintillator-Fiber Hybrid Design for Millimeter-Level Muon Tracking: The Meter-Scale Cosmic-Ray Muon Telescope

 \subsection{Data Acquisition (DAQ) System}

-The DAQ system mainly consists of three parts: signal collection, signal processing and data storage.
-As shown in \fig{Pic_LogicCircuit}, the NIM signals from 144 PMTs are first converted into Transistor-Transistor Logic (TTL) signals, then they are collected and digitized by the Field Programmable Gate (FPGA) board (see \fig{Pic_Circuit}).

-The signal processing is accomplished with the FPGA chip, to find the valid cosmic-ray muon which passes the telescope.
-Details are shown as the following.
+The DAQ system mainly consists of three parts: signal collection, signal processing and data storage, as shown in \fig{LogicCircuit}.
+The negative pulses from 144 PMTs are digitized in parallel via time-over-threshold (TOT) circuits, with individual thresholds set for each channel.
+The TOT signals are then processed by a Field Programmable Gate Array (FPGA) board, as shown in \fig{Circuit}, to find cosmic-ray muons passing through the whole telescope.
+Details of the signal processing in FPGA are described as the following. \begin{itemize} \item Upon the arrival of the first TOT signal, a coincidence time window (\SI{60}{ns}) is open.
+The coincidence window ensures temporal correlation among signals from different detection layers.

-\begin{itemize} \item Valid signal selection: selecting pulses with a width greater than 45 ns as valid signals for subsequent analysis (details in Section~\ref{sect:Single_Module_Testing}). \item Time-window definition: establishing a fixed time interval to ensure temporal correlation among signals from different detection layers.
-When a valid signal from any scintillating bar in the four detection layers is first detected, a \SI{60}{ns} window is initiated. \item Cosmic-ray muon detection: identifying cosmic-ray muon events from coincident valid signals detected from scintillating bars across all detection layers. \item Trigger generation: generating a trigger of valid muon for other applications. \end{itemize}
+\item A valid \emph{hit} signal is required that the TOT signal elapses longer than a fixed time width (\SI{45}{ns}) within the coincidence window.
+The validation results are saved in register bits, 1 for hit and 0 for none.

+\item After the coincidence window, register bits corresponding to scintillator bars are checked, and a \emph{trigger} is issued when there are at least one hit for each detection layer, otherwise the register is reset.

-The processed signals, including those of scintillating fibers, are finally transferred to the PC via FPGA chip, the transmission rate can be \SI{1.5}{Mbps} (USB UART) or \SI{1000}{Mbps} (Ethernet TCP) according to the requirement.
+\item The trigger initiates transferring all register bits to a PC for recording; meanwhile, it is also sent to the detector under test (DUT).
+The transmission rate can be \SI{1.5}{Mbps} (USB UART) or \SI{1000}{Mbps} (Ethernet TCP), upon request. \end{itemize}

+All relevant DAQ parameters, e.g. thresholds and time windows, are configurable according to application requirements.
+The mentioned values above are used in the calibration of the HERD CALO.